mantoni/impl.js/README.md

 - `set(Contract, Type)`: Associates a contract with a type that implements the contract.
 - `instance(Type, instance)`: Sets an instance for a type.
-- `factory(Type, factory)`: Sets an factory function for a type.
+- `factory(Type, factory)`: Sets a factory function for a type.
-- `get(Contract)`: Returns an instance for a contract and verifies that the resolved instance matches the contract.
+- `get(Contract)`: Returns an instance for a contract and verifies that the resolved instance implements the contract.

 ## Compatibility